dlr-gtlab/gtlab-core/docs/user/basics/05_preferences.rst

 .. image:: images/Preference_Short_Cuts_dark.png
    :align: center
-   :alt: Application settings in preferences
+   :alt: Screen shot settings in preferences
    :class: only-dark

 The default settings can be restored using the *Restore* button.